 Like cotton, rayon wicks are very effective carriers of e-liquids.
-Though, you will need to wrap more material around the coil for rebuildable atomizers.
-In other words, rayon appears to compress when it is cold, as compared to cotton.
+However, you will need to wrap more material around the coil for rebuildable atomizers.

 It’s the most popular absorbent used for vape coils.
 First of all, cotton is cheap and easy to obtain.
 In addition, cotton is a very powerful carrier of e-juices and it does not change the e-juice flavor, which is an enormous advantage over rayon wicks.

 Many consider cotton to be the best absorbent vaping material.
-On the one side, it has a lot of pros like: e-juice delivery, inexpensive and it doesn’t change the e-liquid’s taste.
-“Dry hits,” on the other hand, it can alter the e-liquid taste especially when you vape burnt cotton.
+On one hand, it has a lot of pros like: e-juice delivery, inexpensive and it doesn’t change the e-liquid’s taste.
+“Dry hits”.
+On the other hand, it can alter the e-liquid taste especially when you vape burnt cotton.
 In addition, cotton can get easily burnt.